UmerAzmi/todo-app/README.md

 ## Description

-A simple To-Do List application built using React and Vite.
+A To-Do List application built using React and Vite.
 Users can add and delete tasks.
 The app uses React functional components and state management.

 ## Features